 We all know I'm a fan of easy, minimal prep meals (ie. stuffed sweet potatoes, weeknight curry).
 I just don't have the patience, time or planning skills to make a dinner that's going to require 50 ingredients and take 2 hours to make.

 One of my favourite things about this recipe is how customizable it is.
 If you don't have one of the ingredients on hand don't fret!
 It will still turn out great!
 It's also seriously packed with nutrients.
 This isn't a classic ratatouille by any means but it's my take on a ratatouille!
 It has tons of veggies, plant-based protein and fibre and so many comforting spices.
-It's one of those recipes perfect for a busy weeknight.
+In addition, it's one of those recipes perfect for a busy weeknight.

 Veggies- I use onion, zucchini, carrots and eggplant for my easy ratatouille.
-You can use whatever you have on hand!
+You can also use whatever you have on hand!
 A classic ratatouille has zucchini, eggplant and bell pepper.
 The choice is yours!

 Chickpeas- For easy plant-based protein!
 Making this the perfect meal for meatless Monday (or any day).